HarrisonWAffel/terminal-chat/README.md

 This application needs to connect to a dedicated server so that peers may share their connection details with one another using custom tokens.
 The dedicated server only holds onto connection details for ten minutes at most, and deletes each token once both parties have connected to one another.
-A Dockerfile for the server has been provided, however this server must be exposed to the internet if you wish to have peers from outside of your local network connect to you.
+A Dockerfile for the server has been provided.
+This server must be exposed to the internet if you wish to have peers from outside of your local network connect to you.
 To start the dedicated server, compile this repository and run the following command